Canonical Face Embeddings: Cross-CNN Mapping Results

 \subsection{Sensitivity to number of images}

 To better understand the complexity of mappings between embedding spaces, we also fit and evaluate mappings using a variable number of paired examples.
-Specifically, we select a random subset of the 11,856 images in the IJB-C 1:1 verification enrollment set, and fit mappings as described before, using a smaller set of images.
-Then, mappings are evaluated as before, by comparing the mapped embeddings of one network to the unmapped embeddings of another on the IJB-C 1:1 verification set, after both sets of embeddings have been aggregated into templates.
-The distribution of mapping TARs at a FAR of 0.01 using various numbers of samples to fit said mappings is illustrated in Figure~\ref{fig:mapping-sensitivity}.
+Specifically, we selected a random subset of the 11,856 images in the IJB-C 1:1 verification enrollment set, and fit mappings as described before, using a smaller set of images selected at random.
+Then, mappings were evaluated as before, by comparing the mapped embeddings of one network to the unmapped embeddings of another on the IJB-C 1:1 verification set, after both sets of embeddings have been aggregated into templates.
+Average performance was collected over 3 repetitions of this experiment using independent random subsets.
+The resulting TARs at a FAR of 0.01 using all (11,856), 1024, or 256 samples to fit said mappings is illustrated in Figure~\ref{fig:mapping-sensitivity}.
+Rotation mappings were used, as they have fewer degrees-of-freedom and thus require fewer examples.
+For more sample sizes, see Figure~\ref{fig:mapping-sensitivity-all} in Appendix~\ref{sec:full-figures}.

-Notably, while rotation-only mappings perform worse using mappings fit with 1024 or greater images, their performance degrades more slowly using fewer than 1024.
-That solving for a rotation seems to require fewer paired samples makes sense given that the degrees of freedom in the space of rotation matrices is smaller than for a general linear mapping.
-However, it is also revealing of the nature of the relationship between these face verification models, since the added rotation-only constraint "guides" the mapping towards a better solution given fewer examples.
-Since these methods produce similar performance using many examples, this suggests that the bulk of the relationship between face verification models can be described simply as a rotation.